WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 These steps will create a lightweight copy of the Whonix Workstation VM template.
 All of the vital system files remain on the template in read-only mode and therefore cannot be altered by malware.

-The new VM will be used to install and run the Wasabi Wallet files, and it will interact with the system files on the template VM to run seamlessly.
+The newly created VM will be used to install and run the Wasabi Wallet files, and it will interact with the system files on the template VM to run seamlessly.

 When the new AppVM is started, Qubes will automatically use a Whonix Gateway VM to connect to the Tor network, and will feed that connection to the AppVM through the "sys-whonix" connection that was chosen for the VM network.